richardschoen/workwithibmipdm/README.md

 The Work with IBM i client also provides a direct interface to the ```iForGit source management``` commands for commiting changes to your git repositories from your standard source physical files.
 Use of these commands assumes you have an iForGit annual subscription license.
 Learn more here: http://www.iforgit.com

-The Work with IBM i client also knows if a source member has already been downloaded locally for offline/local editing and provides visual clue in the UI.
+The Work with IBM i client also knows if a source member has already been downloaded locally for offline/local editing and provides visual clues in the UI.

 .Net developers will be able to create their own alternatives to PDM user options using a C# plugin.